-5.0 QUALITY ASSESSMENT This service is part of the "Best Value" Review of public regulation, inspection and protection during this period.
-The following peer reviews are carried out: Staff - Health & Safety EHOs ➤ A full audit using the Section's "Management Quality Audit Form" is carried out on 5% of all high risk inspections.
+5.0 QUALITY ASSESSMENT

+This service is part of the "Best Value" Review of public regulation, inspection and protection during this period.

+The following peer reviews are carried out:

+Staff - Health & Safety EHOs

+- A full audit using the Section's "Management Quality Audit Form" is carried out on 5% of all high risk inspections.
 This involves a desk-top check and a visit.
-It is estimated that the Health & Safety EHOs will carry out about 20 high risk inspections each per year.
-Therefore, 1 audit to be carried out each for the period. > A full audit using the Section's "Management Quality Audit Form" to be carried out on 5 complaints/enquiries received each per year.
-Staff - Health & Safety EHA ➤ A full audit using the Section's "Management Quality Audit Form" is carried out on 5% of all low risk inspections.
-This involves a desk-top check and a visit It is estimated that the Health & Safety EHA will carry out about 50 low risk inspections per year.
-Therefore, 2 audits to be carried out for the period. ➤ A full audit using the Section's "Management Quality Audit Form" is carried out on 5 complaints/enquiries received per year.
+It is estimated that the Health & Safety EHOs will carry out about 50 high risk inspections each per year.
+Therefore, 2 audits will be carried out each for the period. - ➤ A full audit using the Section's "Management Quality Audit Form" will be carried out on 5 complaints/enquiries received each per year.

+Staff - Health & Safety EHA

+A full audit using the Section's "Management Quality Audit Form" is carried out on 5% of all low risk inspections.
+This involves a desk-top check and a visit It is estimated that the Health & Safety EHA will carry out about 100 low risk inspections per year.
+Therefore, 5 audits will be carried out for the period.

 An audit by the Health & Safety Commission was carried out in March 2002.
 The next audit, either by another Council or a contractor, is due in 2007 and will follow HELA 23/19.